Flag of the Republic of China: Construction details

-Colours

-The colours approximation in other colour spaces are listed below:

 Uses

 In the early years of the Republic, under the KMT's political tutelage, the flag shared the same prominence as the KMT party flag.
 A common wall display consisted of the KMT flag perched on the left and the ROC flag perched on the right, each tilted at an angle with a portrait of Father of the Nation Sun Yat-sen displayed in the center.
 For the summits held between the KMT and Communist Party during the Chinese Civil War, the ROC flag was displayed at an equal position to the flag of the Chinese Soviet Republic (Jiangxi Soviet).
 Later, the flag law specified a horizontal display of the flag with the portrait of Sun Yat-sen in a portion of the red field at the center position.
-This display can be found in numerous government offices in Taiwan and is that which the President and Vice President face to take the oath of office.
+This display can be found in numerous government offices in Taiwan and is that which the president and vice president face to take the oath of office.

 The flag has a ubiquitous presence in Taiwan.
 The hoisting and lowering of the flag are ceremoniously accompanied by the National Flag Anthem of the Republic of China while those present stand at attention to give a standard salute with the right hand, held flat, to the right eyebrow.
 Schoolchildren have traditionally been required to attend morning rallies where the flag is raised after a rendition of the National Anthem of the Republic of China.
 Before martial law was lifted in 1987 in Taiwan, it was required that all vehicles be halted when passing by a flag ceremony.